Owner of Madison's Lucky Duck indicted on gambling charges

 A Rockingham County grand jury’s findings led to the Monday arrest of Kimberly “Robin” O’Brien Pettiutt, 60, of Orange County, N.C., who was charged with three counts of operating/possessing a slot machine, three counts of operating a video gaming machine, two counts of operating more than five video gaming machines, and one count of gambling.

+The first six charges are misdemeanors, while the final three are felonies, according to a news release from the sheriff’s office.

-Pettiutt was released Monday by a magistrate on a written promise to appear in court.
+Pettiutt was released Monday by a magistrate on a written promise to appear in court in Rockingham County.
 No court date was immediately available.

+The Lucky Duck operated just outside of downtown Madison in buildings that once housed the Dolly Madison Motel during the 1960s-1990s.

 Authorities discovered and seized gaming machines during a search of Lucky Duck at 3998 U.S. 220 by the sheriff’s office and ALE agents.